Find Time-Saving Kindergarten Resources ➔

 Next, students will learn about inner planets and outer planets.
 They will create a card for each planet and sort them into the correct category.

 Another planet activity will have students writing facts about each planet to add to their lapbook.
 You will be amazed at all the interesting facts that students learn through this activity.
-Once finished students will create a flipbook with all of their planet facts.
+Once finished, the students will create a flipbook with all of their planet facts.

-There is a wonderful planet research booklet for the students to complete.
 I like to do this after we have spent a few days learning about the planets.
-This way they have all the information they need right in their lapbook to complete their guided research activity.
+This way, they have all the information they need right in their lapbook to complete their guided research activity.

 The Moon and Sun